 For Christians, what is the significance of Passover Week, which is the Feast of Unleavened Bread?
 I’ve studied God’s ‘appointed times’ for many years but recently I discovered some new information that greatly expanded my understanding and appreciation of this mandatory event in God’s annual calendar.

-So, what is the Christian significance of Passover Week?
+So, for Christians, what is the significance of Passover Week?
 During the Feast of Unleavened Bread Christians should:

 - ‘Eat’ the Passover Lamb

-- Identify and remove leaven: man-made traditions and teachings
+- Identify and remove all leaven from our household: i.e., man-made traditions and teachings

-- Prepare for the ‘Greater Exodus’ that is coming in our future
+- Prepare for the ‘Greater Exodus’ that’s coming in our future

 In chapter 23 of the Biblical book of Leviticus, God commanded His people to celebrate seven ‘appointed times’ every year.
 These events are prophetic types that reveal God’s plan for mankind’s redemption and the re-establishment of His kingdom over all the earth.
 The 7 ‘appointed times’ are:

 Click the Passover link above to read my detailed article about Passover itself.

-But in this article I’ll focus on the Week after Passover, and how the Feast of Unleavened Bread applies to us today.
+But in this article I’ll focus on the Week following Passover, and how the Feast of Unleavened Bread applies to Christians today.

 Eat the Passover Lamb

-For an excellent introduction to the Feast of Unleavened Bread, including an excellent timeline for Jesus’ final week on earth, I recommend this video:
+For an excellent introduction to the Feast of Unleavened Bread, including the correct timeline for Jesus’ final week on earth, I recommend this video:

 The Old Testament Passover Experience and Its Symbolism

 Here is the Old Testament passage where God ordained the Passover Feast of Unleavened Bread, from Exodus 12:1-17:

 “Now the LORD said to Moses and Aaron in the land of Egypt, “This month is the beginning of months for you; it shall be the first month of your year.